The Normal laws of Association Football apply with exceptions.

 The Duration of the Match:

-The duration of the game shall be divided into two equal periods of 15 minutes each period subject to the following:
+The duration of the game is 28 minutes with no half time and will be subject to the following:

-The watch will not be stopped throughout the game and will run through to the 15 minute periods.
+The watch will not be stopped throughout the game.

 Allowance may be made by the referee following any stoppages for injury but this is at the discretion of the referee only